C-Mierez/Go/README.md

 - `&` Address
 - `*` Pointer

+It is possible to use the `new(myStruct)` to create a new empty object and receive a pointer to it.

+Dereferencing can be done in two ways:
+- `(*pointer).field` to access `field` from the dereferenced pointer.
+-  `pointer.field` is syntactic sugar.
+Compiler understand we are not accessing `field` from the pointer but from the underlying object it points to.

+Slices and Maps are some data structures that when "copied", instead a pointer to the underlying data is given.
 ## Operators

 - Boolean Byte operators: `&` And, `|` Or, `^` XOR, `&^` AndNot